 Step 2: Title Your Work

 Your research bibliography or reference page will begin on the very last page of your document.
 This will be after any endnotes that you used.
-The title will vary based on your style (Bibliography, References or Works Cited), but it will be centered at the top of your page.
-It will have the same one inch margins and headers as the rest of your paper.
+The title will vary based on your style (Bibliography, References or Works Cited), but it’s centered at the top of your page.
+It will have the same one-inch margins and headers as the rest of your paper.

 Step 3: Create Your Entries